Aashiqui 2

+It is an adaptation of both the original 1937 version and the 1976 remake of A Star is Born.
 There were initially several concerns in the Indian media that it could not live up to the high standards and success of the original.
 Production of the film began in 2011, with the principal photography taking place in Cape Town, Goa and Mumbai on a budget of ₹15 crore.